 But does this mean that you will receive 3,000 barrels of oil in your front yard?

-A delivery notice goes out and will tell you that you can pick up your crude oil at any pipeline or storage facility in Cushing, Oaklahoma.
+A delivery notice goes out and will tell you that you can pick up your crude oil at any pipeline or storage facility in Cushing, Oklahoma.

 While you are the owner, you are also assessed storage and facility costs.

-You will then have to sell those barrels, or short 3 crude oil contracts and hold into futures expiration once again to offset the position.
+You will then have to sell those barrels, or short 3 crude oil contracts and hold into expiry once again to offset the position.